Salis Daiches: Edinburgh Hebrew congregation

 In 1918, a delegation from the Edinburgh Hebrew Congregation offered him a position and the Chief Rabbi encouraged him to take it.
-The next year Salis Daiches moved to Edinburgh to become their rabbi.
+The next year, Salis Daiches moved to Edinburgh to become their rabbi.
 Daiches, his wife, Flora, and his three children, Lionel, David, and Sylvia first moved to Lonsdale Terrace where they stayed as guests of some of the congregants.
-Soon after they were able to acquire their own place at 6 Millerfield Place.
+Soon after, they were able to acquire their own place at 6 Millerfield Place.

 Daiches arrived to a congregation and city divided between anglicised Jews and recent Eastern European immigrants.
 He quickly began working on uniting the congregation, striking a balance between encouraging assimilation and respecting immigrant traditions.
 The congregation was not only religiously and culturally divided but physically as well.
 The anglicised part of the community attended Graham Street Synagogue, while the immigrant Jews went to Roxburgh Place.
 Therefore, each Shabbat, Daiches preached at both places, using English for the British community and Yiddish for the Eastern European Jews.

 Unification gradually occurred over the course of the 1920s.
 In 1922, Alexander Levinson became leader of the Independent Edinburgh Hebrew Congregation, a splinter group.
 Daiches investigated him and found his rabbinical credentials had been invented.
-After Levinson refused to produce evidence of his qualifications, Daiches and editor of the JC, Leopold Greenberg, published warnings about Levinson.
+After Levinson refused to produce evidence of his qualifications, Daiches and the editor of the Jewish Chronicle, Leopold Greenberg, published warnings about Levinson.
 Levinson then sued them.
-The 1924 Levinson Case was ruled in favor of Daiches and the Independent Hebrew Congregation united with the Edinburgh Hebrew Congregation.
+The 1924 Levinson Case was ruled in favour of Daiches and the Independent Hebrew Congregation united with the Edinburgh Hebrew Congregation.
 In 1927, Roxburgh Place Synagogue closed.
-The next year Daiches began a fundraising campaign to build Salisbury Road Synagogue which was meant to house the entire community, British and immigrant.
-It opened in 1932 and the same year, he and his family moved to Crawfurd Road.
+The next year, Daiches began a fundraising campaign to build Salisbury Road Synagogue which was meant to house the entire community, British and immigrant.
+It opened in 1932 and, the same year, he and his family moved to Crawfurd Road.